AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md

 * **Single Line Text Field**: Allows users to type a single line of text in the field.
 * **Paragraph Text Field**: Allows users to type multiple lines of text in the field.
 * **Text Field with Formatting**: Allows users to type multiple lines of text in the field and format the text with bold, italics, underline, bullets, numbering, hyperlinks, and block quotes.
-This is available in Home, the Updates area, lists, and the Details area for Workfront objects.
 A character limit of 15,000 allows for plenty of text and formatting.

     For information about accessing this field through the API, see Rich text field storage in the API.